 PJM allows generators to “self-schedule” their units as must run to meet commercial obligations (model inputs $0 offer);

-PJM allows the financial hedging of transmission congestion with Financial Transmission Rights (“FTRs”) (see below – initial allocation has produced poor secondary market);
+PJM allows the financial hedging of transmission congestion with Financial Transmission Rights (“FTRs”) (see below – initial allocation has produced poor secondary market); [Note: There is more to this lack of secondary market that just initial allocation.
+There is no secondary market in New York either, even with a large auction.
+Because the LMP prices are so uncertain, no one can forecast the value of FTRs, so the only safe thing to do is sit on the FTR and collect the revenues.
+The mechanism provides little information on the status of the network so that participants can forecast value. ]

 PJM rules and operators have managed the “pool” well – only a very few price re-postings which leads to good price predictability and marketplace confidence: